manthenasirisha/monitorAndTrackStudentProgress/README.md

 TODO

--- Display name of the supervisor on the supervisor page -- show supervisors on project page
+-- show supervisors on project page
 -- Add the marks box on each stage and show it in the total (database changes) -- email